Utility-Scale Solar PV Field Data & Thermal Inspections

 Panel_ID, GPS_coordinates, Temp_delta, Confidence_score, Fault_type—ready for your asset management system

-IEC 62446-3 Compliance Report (PDF)
+IEC TS 62446-3 Compliance Report (PDF)

 Executive summary, anomaly count/severity, thermal imagery, flight metadata, compliance statement